richardju97/python-scripts/README.txt

 Originally started to help my friend calculate how much he would need to purchase "X" number of Boneless Wings from Buffalo Wild Wings on their 65 cent per wing deals.

+Expansion Plans:
+	1. Modify so that it's more modular so that it calculates various different costs based on user input/selection

 2. goldenHour.py
 ----------------